Prthomas808/CryptoLoom/README.md

 # CryptoLoom

-# Allows you to view different coins
+An app that allows you to search and view different coins as well as its rank, market cap and price

 ![Simulator Screen Shot - iPhone 14 Pro - 2024-01-02 at 18 27 48](https://github.com/Prthomas808/CryptoLoom/assets/124922008/5c68040c-c090-48bf-957b-2107d2c98796)
 ![Simulator Screen Shot - iPhone 14 Pro - 2024-01-02 at 18 28 11](https://github.com/Prthomas808/CryptoLoom/assets/124922008/a573a177-9362-46ef-9cb3-394a5b7cb78a)